zio/zio-cli/docs/commands.md

 ```

 ### Choosing between commands
 If we have more than one command, we can create a new `Command` that allows to choose between two commands using methods `|`, `orElse` and `orElseEither` as with `Options`.
 The difference between these three methods lies in the type parameter of the new `Command`.
-The user will be able to enter only the commands that he wants, triggering the desired functionality.
+The user will be able to enter only the command that he wants, triggering the desired functionality.
 - Method `orElse`

 `|` is just an alias for `orElse`.
 In the Git CLI, it is possible to choose between different commands.
 This can be realized using `orElse`.